daandi-kaanthi/app/README.md

 ?lang=hi at each will udpate langugae

-Update: Upload to s3 => cloudfront create invalidation
+Update: Upload to s3 => cloudfront create invalidation =>

+todo => show google map same location lat and lang

+things to carry to order items quickly before travel